okwei2000/virtualartifacts-webintent/README.md

 If you aleady include some other plugins, like the camera plugin, those changes should have already in your project.

 ## Disclaimers
-- I'm not an Android developer, I have little clue on how Android works, especially Intent.
+- I'm not an Android nor Cordova Plugin developer, I have little knowledge on how Android and the plugin works, especially Intent.
 I just made this plugin works for my own purpose.
 I just copy & pasted code from other plugins to make it work.
 If you know how to clean up the code, please let me know.

 ## History